Dismiss

 Pathways to Homeownership

 This program is geared toward first-time buyers, including those who have owned a home in the past but are purchasing their first home in West Virginia.
 Borrowers can finance up to 100 percent of the purchase price of the home, meaning a down payment is not always required.
 Applicants must meet income eligibility and credit requirements and the home must not exceed our established price limits.
 Borrowers are required to complete a homeowner education course.
-For more information, click here.

 The Movin’ Up Program does not have a first-time buyer requirement and is instead geared toward moderate-income buyers who have outgrown their current home or simply want a change of scenery.
 The income and house price limits are a little higher than the Homeownership Program.
 Borrowers are required to complete a homeowner education course.
-For more information, click here.

-When you’re ready to purchase a home, call 1-800-933-8511 to speak with one of our loan originators.
+When you’re ready to purchase a home, call 1-800-933-8511 to speak with one of our experienced loan originators.
 They can answer your questions and guide you through the loan process.

 Emergency Rental Assistance Program